Marcosmgs/soulandsurf/README.md

            Jess Loiterton

 ## Wireframes

 Wireframes were created for mobile, tablet and desktop using Figma.

-Index Desktop Wireframe
-Index Tablet Wireframe
-Index Mobile Wireframe

 ![Index Desktop Wireframe](documentation/index-frames.png)